TypeSafeSchwalbe/Wein2D/README.md

 # Introduction
 Wein2D is a simple Graphics Library built on top of the javax.swing and java.awt libraries.
 It's primarily made for making games.
 It supports / has:
-- creating the game/program's window and managing it
+- creating your own 'Wein2DApplication'-Class that acts as a single window
-- adding your own 'onFrame' method to these windows to get called every frame
 - drawing simple shapes and images to these windows, including text
 - getting mouse and keyboard input from your user
 - playing sounds